gcapizzi/moka/README.md

   syntax, Moka cannot use the Go type system to detect invalid stub/mock declarations at compile-time.
 When using typed doubles, Moka will instead detect those errors at runtime and fail the test.
-* Support for custom behaviour in stub/mock declarations: this features is in the works and will allow to declare stubs/mocks using anonymous functions.
-- Support for argument matchers: will be implemented soon.
+* Support for argument matchers: will be implemented soon.
-- Support for enforced order of interactions: will be implemented soon.
+* Support for enforced order of interactions: will be implemented soon.

 ## Gotchas